jacklul/USharpVideo-Subtitles/README.md

 6. Add a reference in the `Subtitles/Overlay` object (**Video Screen** field) to the video player's screen object
     - Script will copy the position and rotation of the screen on start but if this doesn't work on your world then you will have to manually adjust `Subtitles/Overlay` object's position and rotation to match the video screen object (make sure **Video Screen** field is empty in this case)

-When using a video player that uses multiple components for playback (e.g. ProTV) you can use `Udon Sharp/Video/Subtitles/Active Video Player Picker` component to automatically select the video player that is currently playing.
+When using a video player that uses multiple components for playback (e.g. ProTV) you can use `Tools -> USharpVideoSubtitles -> Add ActiveVideoPlayerPicker component to scene` menu item to add a component that will automatically select the video player that is currently playing.

 ## Upgrading